 It’s a strange old world.
 We (Thomas Jardine & Co) have worked with two relatively new food producers in the last couple of months who at first glance have nothing in common BUT are actually part of a growing food movement.
 The first, Bakes and Balls is run by a retired school master Stephen Hall and focuses on producing energy balls that are vegan, gluten free and nut free.
 The second is a still lemonade created by a seven year old schoolgirl called Molly Rose.
 The link between these two is their connection to the growing need for food with a social impact.

 Stephens product clearly meets the needs of several diets and he also sources his ingredients as ethically as possible.
-Molly is a wonderful young girl with a very good business head on her shoulder (supported by her mum) but is determined to share the profits of her endeavors with less fortunate children, they have already arranged the first run of bottles and will be ready for market this year.
-Provenance is important to these two up and coming food makers but what is equally important is the social impact their product has.
+Molly is a wonderful young girl.
+She has a very good business head on her shoulder (supported by her mum).
+Molly is determined to share the profits of her endeavours with less fortunate children.
+They have already arranged the first run of bottles and will be ready for market this year.
+Provenance is important to these two up and coming food makers.
+What is equally important is the social impact their products have.

 In the speciality food market food provenance has always been important.
 The growing debate over global warming , sustainable food supply chains and food poverty has meant that the social impact of food manufacturing is becoming equally important to a number of our consumers.